The Atheist Bible, CC-BY Fabian M. Suchanek

 Healthy social connections

-• the sharing of novel experiences with a loved one7
+• the sharing of novel experiences with a loved one8;

-• rituals during which one meets with family members7
+• and rituals during which one meets with family members8.

 A healthy mind

-• a sense of meaning or purpose in daily life6
+• a sense of meaning or purpose in daily life7;

-• mature mechanisms to cope with life’s ups and downs9
+• and mature mechanisms to cope with life’s ups and downs10.

-These factors were established by scientists independently of religion.
-However, we will now see how religion caters exactly to these factors.
+These components of well-being are well established by scientists independently of religion.
+Now, we will now see how religion caters exactly to these factors .

 Dietary restrictions

-Other religions prohibit the consumption of red meat (beef in Hinduism, pork in Judaism and Islam) or even of meat altogether (Mahayana Buddhism, Jainism, and variants of Hinduism and Christianity).
-It turns out that red meat, as well as processed meat, is indeed to be avoided for a healthy diet10.
+Other religions prohibit the consumption of red meats (beef in Hinduism, pork in Judaism and Islam) or even of meat altogether (Mahayana Buddhism, Jainism, and variants of Hinduism and Christianity).
+It turns out that red meat, as well as processed meat, is indeed to be avoided for a healthy diet14.

-Even the intermittent fasting prescribed by some religions (Islam, Bahai Faith, Christianity) may have a healthy effect: studies have found that fasting can improve insulin sensitivity, and lead to lower blood pressure, decreased LDL cholesterol, and weight loss6.
+Even the intermittent fasting prescribed by some religions (Islam, Bahai Faith, and Christianity) may have a healthy effect on the body: Studies have found that fasting can lead to lower blood pressure, decreased LDL cholesterol, and weight loss7.

-These religious diet prescriptions appear to hit the right spot more by chance than by intention.
-However, there is also a more general factor at work: Some religious denominations encourage good health behaviors out of respect for the body as an instrument of God’s service1.
-With this, they offer an all-encompassing encouragement for believers to take care of their health — which is one of the ingredients of a happy life.
+There is also a more general factor at work: Some religious denominations encourage healthy behaviors out of respect for the body as an instrument of God’s service12.
+As such, they offer an all-encompassing encouragement for believers to take care of their health — which is one of the ingredients of a happy life.

 In the past, when doctors believed they could cure a patient by letting him bleed, a religion may have saved lives purely by keeping its adherents in the church and away from the hospital.